Optimal Intervention in Economic Networks using Influence Maximization Methods: Introduction

-Our model abstracts away from the details of interventions, and relies on the notion of value of an organization --firm, sector, country-- introduced in \cite{jackson14} in the context of cross-holdings.
-Without intervention, if the value of the organization drops below a failure threshold, there are failure losses and the values of the connected organizations drop as well and so on.
+Our model relies on the notion of value of an organization --firm, sector, country-- introduced in \cite{jackson14} in the context of cross-holdings.
+Without intervention, if the value of the organization drops below a failure threshold, then there are failure losses and the values of the connected organizations drop as well and so on.
 This is also in the spirit of the distress notion in \cite{veraart20}, which allows for contagion before the point of default.
 The failure threshold is interpreted as the value below which the organization ceases operations.
 Intervention can be seen as a way to increase an organization's value or alternatively lower its failure threshold.
-Several types of interventions can be modeled by a decrease in the failure threshold of an organization.
+Several types of interventions can be modeled by a decrease of the failure threshold of an organization.
 Government bailouts could take the form of equity infusions, as they did in the financial crisis.
-Central banks are injecting liquidity in the economy via various asset purchase programs, including more recently corporate debt purchases.
+Central banks are injecting liquidity in the economy via various asset purchase programs, including corporate debt purchases.

 It is clear that direct government financing allows firms to survive by directly lowering the failure threshold.
-The effect of asset purchase programs(APP) is more subtle.
-A point of contention is whether asset purchase programs involve liquidity injection, or whether it involves value injection.
+The effect of asset purchase programs (APP) is more subtle.
+A point of contention is whether asset purchase programs involve liquidity injection, or whether they involve value injection.
 When central banks can purchase corporate debt they change the outcome in debt markets.\footnote{Arguably, central banks can lower the failure thresholds even without actual liquidity injection: for example Boeing raised debt in capital markets following the FED's announcement that they would support corporate debt markets, see e.g. \url{thttps://www.bloomberg.com/news/articles/2020-05-02/the-non-bailout-how-the-fed-saved-boeing-without-paying-a-dime}.} An unavoidable fact of APP is that, whenever the central bank purchases illiquid assets to intervene in liquidity, it must price those assets in some way.
 Models are usually used to calculate a `fundamental value'.
 When acting as a lender of last resort, central banks may essentially accomplish bailout functions.
+Our model captures both direct and indirect ways of lowering the failure thresholds, as the value of the organization increases by the intervention amount.